 Ashworth College also offers its students help with completing resumes, filling out cover letters, and successfully landing job offers.
 Where the New York Institute of Art and Design program helps you start your own business, this course can help you land a jewelry designer job making and repairing jewelry for existing companies.
 Once you’re established, then you can always branch out and create your own business.
 If you already work in the jewelry business, see whether your employer will pay for this program as part of your continuing education.

-How We Chose the Best Online Jewelry-Making Classes
+How Much Do Online Jewelry-Making Classes Cost?